Minki-Kim95/Federated-Learning-and-Split-Learning-with-raspberry-pi/split_learning/ecg/README.md

 ## ECG split learning
-Use 4conv layer 1D CNN model for training
+- Use 4conv layer 1D CNN model for training
+- client has only 2conv layers